-The terms and conditions of this Compact may be amended at any time by the mutual and written agreement of the Tribe and the State (also referred to in section 15.0 as "party" or "parties") during the term of this Compact set forth in section 14.2, provided that each party voluntarily consents to such negotiations, including the scope of such negotiations, in writing.
+The terms and conditions of this Compact may be amended at any time by the mutual and written agreement of the Tribe and the State (also referred to in this section 15.0 as a "party" or the "parties") during the term of this Compact set forth in section 14.2, provided that each party voluntarily consents to such negotiations, including the scope of such negotiations, in writing.
+Without limiting the generality of the foregoing, the parties' consent to negotiate in good faith on an appendix to authorize and govern off-track satellite wagering if requested by the Tribe during the term of this Compact.